-Unlike the ADuC824, where code execution can overflow from the internal code space to external code space once the PC becomes greater than 1FFFH, the ADuC834 does not support the rollover from F7FFH in internal code space to F800H in external code space.
+Unlike the ADuC816, where code execution can overflow from the internal code space to external code space once the PC becomes greater than 1FFFH, the ADuC836 does not support the rollover from F7FFH in internal code space to F800H in external code space.
 Instead, the 2048 bytes between F800H and FFFFH will appear as NOP instructions to user code.

-Permanently embedded firmware allows code to be serially downloaded to the 62 Kbytes of internal code space via the UART serial port while the device is in-circuit.
+Permanently embedded firmware allows code to be serially down-loaded to the 62 Kbytes of internal code space via the UART serial port while the device is in-circuit.
 No external hardware is required.

 56 Kbytes of the program memory can be reprogrammed during runtime; thus the code space can be upgraded in the field using a user defined protocol or it can be used as a data memory.
-This will be discussed in more detail in the Flash/EE Memory section of the data sheet.
+This is discussed in more detail in the Flash/EE Memory section.